iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/live-metrics-and-plots.md

 When you
-[submit a new experiment](/doc/studio/user-guide/projects-and-experiments/run-experiments) from Iterative Studio, the CI/CD setup in your Git repository gets invoked.
+[submit a new experiment](/doc/studio/user-guide/projects-and-experiments/run-experiments) from Iterative Studio, the
+[CI/CD setup](/doc/use-cases/ci-cd-for-machine-learning) in your Git repository
+gets invoked.
 If this setup includes a model training process, it will be triggered.

 In this model training CI action, you can use [DVCLive] to send live updates to metrics and plots back to Iterative Studio, without writing them to your Git repository.
+This will help to keep your Git commit history unpolluted, as you can push only the final results of your experiments while being able to view all intermediate results in Studio (in the form of live metrics and plots).

 This requires a 3-step process:

 1. [Set up an access token](#set-up-an-access-token)
 2. [Configure your model training CI job](#configure-your-model-training-ci-job)